 Prepare for the NYS Notary Public Examination.
 This course provides a comprehensive review of the notary public office, including the extent of authority the position holds, as well as its duties and responsibilities.
 Case studies are used to illustrate situations that the officer is likely to encounter such as avoiding conflicts of interest, maintaining professional ethics, charging proper fees, handling of special situations, minimizing legal liability and much more.

 - Taking affidavits and depositions

-Receiving and certifying acknowledgements or proof of such written instruments as deeds, mortgages and powers of attorney.
+- Receiving and certifying acknowledgments or proof of such written instruments as deeds, mortgages and powers of attorney

 Please read Frequently Asked Questions prior to registering.

-Please note that this designed as a review course to sit for the NYS Notary Exam.
+Please note that this is a review course designed to sit for the NYS Notary Exam.
 Information on how to register for the State Exam will be distributed in class.

 Meet the Instructors

 Professor Paul C. Bierman, Esq. has beena lawyer since 1983.
 He has been engaged in the private practice of law and served as an Administrative Law Judge.
 He is currently employed by the New York State Office of Court Administration.
 Professor Bierman has taught the property management, real estate and notary public courses at Pace University since 2003 and has published articles on contracts and real estate.
 Mr. Bierman is currently working on a guide to New York Landlord Tenant Law.

 Professor Bieman is a graduate of Stony Brook University and Brooklyn Law School.
 He is a member of the New York and Florida Bars and is admitted to the U.S. District Courts and the United States Supreme Court.